krishnakanth-G/Assesment1/README.md

 After getting the sentiment of the review filter all the records where sentiment is positive and then output the records using streamlit.
 Live Link: https://share.streamlit.io/krishnakanth-g/review-analysis/main/ReviewAnalysis.py

-Question 3: Ranking Data - Understanding the co-relation between keyword rankings with description or any other attribute.
+### Question 3: Ranking Data - Understanding the co-relation between keyword rankings with description or any other attribute.
 Here’s the <a href="https://drive.google.com/file/d/1yuDyU7EjJ8Nai83FDdIF2w4inm17NzBF/view">Dataset</a>
-Suggested questions:
-1. Is there any co-relation between short description, long description and ranking?
-Does the placement of keyword (for example - using a keyword in the first 10 words - have any co-relation with the ranking)?
-2. Does APP ID (Also known as package name) play any role in ranking?
-3. Any other pattern or good questions that you can think of and answer?

 The dataset contains 10 attributes and 3066 records.
 It is related to ranking of different category of browsers types.
 There are 7 different categories in keyword (browser).
 There are 8 different App ID’s.
 There are 13 and 9 different short and long descriptions respectively.
 For checking correlation between two variables i am using Chi squares test, the hypothesis of chi squared test is